glenlong/wedding/src/content/posts/best-man-speech/prompts.md

 If you haven’t started work on your speech yet, your next step is generating some initial ideas.

-And that’s exactly what these best man speech prompts are designed to do.
+And that’s exactly what these Best Man speech prompts are designed to do.

 So what are you waiting for?
 Let’s get that ball rolling!